 Other procedures and tests may be done, depending on the person.

-Treatment is supportive.
-It involves managing seizures and any other health concerns, and using programs to help the family and child cope with delays in development.
+Treatment is done to help prevent symptoms.
+It involves managing seizures and any other health concerns.
+Treatment uses programs to help the family and child cope with delays in development.

 The outlook depends on how severe the symptoms are and what other health conditions are present.